 His Time in the United States

 Agassiz travelled to the United States in the autumn of 1846 with the aid of a grant of money from the King of Prussia.
-His twin purposes were to study the natural history and geology of North America and to deliver lectures by invitation from J. A. Lowell at the Lowell Institute in Boston.
+His twin purposes were to study the natural history and geology of North America and to deliver lectures by invitation from John Amory Lowell at the Lowell Institute in Boston.

-His lecture was such a great success that he was later offered a professorship at Harvard University, which he accepted due to the scientific as well as financial advantages the work presented.
+His lectures were such a great success that he was later offered a professorship at Harvard University, which he accepted due to the scientific as well as financial advantages the work presented.
 He settled in Boston where he remained until the end of his life.
 In 1846, Agassiz was elected as a Foreign Honorary Member of the American Academy of Arts and sciences.

 While serving as faculty at Harvard, Agassiz also served as a non-resident lecturer at Cornell University.
 In 1852, he accepted a teaching post at Charlestown, Massachusetts teaching comparative anatomy.
 He, however, resigned after teaching for two years.
-It was around this time that his scientific study stopped although he remained a big influence on many future prominent scientists.
+Around this time that his scientific study stopped although he remained a large influence on many future prominent scientists.
 In 1857, Henry Wadsworth, a good friend, wrote “The fiftieth birthday of Agassiz” in his honor.

 Last Few Years

-In the 1960s, Agassiz was afflicted by an illness making him decide to return to the field for relaxation as well as to resume his studies of Brazilian fish.
+In the 1960s, Agassiz was afflicted by an illness and he decided to return to the field for relaxation as well as to resume his studies of Brazilian fish.
 An account of one of his excursions, an expedition to Brazil, was published in 1868.
-A couple of years after, Agassiz once again travelled to South America on its southern Atlantic and Pacific seaboards exploring the Magellan Strait.
+A couple of years later, in 1871, Agassiz once again travelled to South America on its southern Atlantic and Pacific seaboards exploring the Magellan Strait.
 This particular expedition was praised by Charles Darwin, although Agassiz was known to be the former’s lifelong opponent on the theory of evolution.

 During the last years of his life, Agassiz worked to establish a permanent school for the pursuit of zoological science.
 In 1873, John Anderson, a private philanthropist, gave him the island of Penikese, in Buzzards Bay, Massachusetts along with $50,000 to establish the practical school devoted to the study of marine zoology.
-It however collapsed not long after Agassiz death on December 14, 1873.
+It however failed not long after Agassiz died aged 66, on December 14, 1873.